25 Golden Facts About Deadwood

-HBO's Deadwood earned critical praise, launched careers, and won a devoted fan following over its three seasons.
-While its run on television was too short, there's still reason to celebrate this stellar series with a list of behind-the-scenes details that will deepen your appreciation of all things Bullock and Swearengen.
+Whether or not the feature finally comes to fruition, there's still reason to celebrate this stellar series with these behind-the-scenes details that will deepen your appreciation of all things Bullock and Swearengen.

 Much of the series was shot on the sets of Melody Ranch in Santa Clarita Valley, California.
 Established in 1915, this location has been the backdrop to a long legacy of Westerns.
 Television shows like Gunsmoke, The Cisco Kid, The Gene Autry Show, The Lone Ranger, and Have Gun—Will Travel lensed there, as did movies like High Noon, The Gunfighter, and Django Unchained.

 In the 1870s, Deadwood, South Dakota was a place full of criminals and entrepreneurs.
-The show's creator David Milch rigorously researched the real Deadwood by reading its newspapers, the diaries of its residents, and formal historical accounts like Black Hills expert Watson Parker's Deadwood: The Golden Years.
+Series creator David Milch rigorously researched the real Deadwood by reading its newspapers, the diaries of its residents, and formal historical accounts like Black Hills expert Watson Parker's Deadwood: The Golden Years.

 Wild Bill Hickok and Calamity Jane might have been Deadwood's most famous residents, but Al Swearengen, Seth Bullock, Sol Star, E.B.
 Farnum, A.W.
-Merrick, Charlie Utter, Jack McCall, and George Hearst were all real people with noted moments in history.
+Merrick, Charlie Utter, and George Hearst were all real people with noted moments in history, too.
 However, characters like Trixie, Whitney Ellsworth, and Alma Garret were largely fictional, based more on archetypes of people who would've had a place in Deadwood.

 In Deadwood, Swearengen is a pimp, crook, and murderer, but he is also the protector of the "crippled" Jewel and grimly civic-minded.
-However, the real Swearengen was less admirable.
+The real Swearengen was much less admirable.
 He was a sex trafficker, tricking women into coming to Deadwood to work in his various business ventures—like a theater—but then forcing them into prostitution.
 His wife publicly accused him of domestic abuse.
 Eventually, he was run out of Deadwood and died of a massive head wound that was either caused by a fall from a failed leap onto a freight train or a willful act of murder.
-Learn more about the real Swearengen here.

 George Hearst was a self-made man who had a real gift for mining gold.
 The series painted him as a robber baron whose gold lust threatened Deadwood's existence.
 But there was much more to Hearst.
 He was raised on his parents' farm in Franklin County, Missouri, but left their homestead to join the Gold Rush in 1850.
 He made his first million in the Comstock Lode in Nevada, and after his dealings in Deadwood, he went on to become a senator.